 NOTICE: Some control/signal modules supply power to the RTL sensors in series.
-The RTL (R2) sensor will have to be switched before power is supplied to the RTL (R1) sensor.
-If this is the case bring a metallic object into close proximity of both the RTL (R1 and R2) sensor.
+The RTL (R2) sensor must be switched before power is supplied to the RTL (R1) sensor.
+If this is the case bring a metalic object into close proximity of both the RTL (R1 and R2) sensor.